With innovative methods and cutting edge technology, we are committed to caring for the health of mother and baby, before, during and after pregnancy.

-It is important for you to know that having undergone assisted reproduction treatment does not necessarily affect the normal development of the pregnancy.
-The factors that make a pregnancy high-risk do not depend on the way in which it was achieved, but they do:
+It is important for you to understand that undergoing assisted reproduction treatment does not necessarily affect the normal development of the pregnancy.
+The factors that make a pregnancy high-risk are not determined by how conception occurred.
+Instead, they depend on other aspects such as:

 The first 3 months are crucial for the development of your pregnancy, so we recommend that you schedule an appointment with our specialists as soon as you discover you are pregnant.